HenrikBengtsson/future.apply/cran-comments.md

 # CRAN submission future.apply 1.9.0

-on 2022-04-24
+on 2022-04-25

-I've verified this submission has no negative impact on any of the 102 reverse package dependencies available on CRAN (n=??) and Bioconductor (n=??).
+I've verified this submission has no negative impact on any of the 102 reverse package dependencies available on CRAN (n=97) and Bioconductor (n=5).

 Thanks in advance